ibm-cloud-docs/cloud-databases/learn-size-guidance.md

 {"id":"5aaa501edra466001a1bf6c1","name":"spicy-mongodb-22"}
 ```

-With the deployment ids, you can extract the RAM and storage that is allocated to each data member of a deployment by using the [`/deployments/<deployment id>/scalings`]() endpoint.
+With the deployment IDs, you can extract the RAM and storage that is allocated to each data member of a deployment by using the [`/deployments/<deployment id>/scalings`]() endpoint.
 For example, the request for the `spicy-mongodb-22` deployment is
 ```curl
 curl -s -X GET -H "Authorization: Bearer $token" \
     -H "Content-Type: application/json" \